Terms & Conditions

 ii) no material submitted or performed will be defamatory or obscene or likely to bring the BBC into disrepute; and

-iii) all material submitted or performed will be suitable for broadcast on BBC Radio 4 Extra, BBC Radio 4 and BBC Online.
+iii) all material submitted or performed will be suitable for broadcast on BBC Radio, BBC Television, BBC Red Button and BBC Online.

-37. All applicants agree to undertake all reasonable press and publicity as may be required by the BBC including, without limitation, radio and video interviews.
+38. All applicants agree to undertake all reasonable press and publicity as may be required by the BBC including, without limitation, audio and audio-visual interviews.

-41. The BBC reserves the right to alter and/or cancel the BBC New Comedy Award or any element of the BBC New Comedy Award at its sole discretion and shall have no liability for any loss arising.
+40. The BBC reserves the right to alter and/or cancel the BBC Introducing Radio 4 Comedy Award or any element of the BBC Introducing Radio 4 Comedy Award at its sole discretion and shall have no liability for any loss arising.